Normalising LDAP Log Records¶

 Dec 31 16:53:53 server1 slapd: conn=7448 fd=43 connection from IP=192.168.4.36:40629 (IP=:: 389) accepted.
 Dec 31 16:53:53 server1 slapd: conn=7448 op=0 BIND dn="uid=user1,ou=people,dc=example,dc=com" method=128 Dec 31 16:53:53 server1 slapd: conn=7448 op=0 RESULT tag=97 err=0 text= Dec 31 16:53:53 server1 slapd: conn=7448 op=1 SRCH base="ou=people,dc=example,dc=com" scope=2 filter="(objectClass=*)" Dec 31 16:53:53 server1 slapd: conn=7448 op=1 SEARCH RESULT tag=101 err=0 text= Dec 31 16:53:54 server1 slapd: conn=7448 op=2 UNBIND Dec 31 16:53:54 server1 slapd: conn=-1 fd=43 closed

 Annoyingly the ip-address where the session originates from is present only in one record of the session.
-This makes retrieving sessions by ip two phase process: first you need to retrieve session id and then the session requests.
-It would make queries much simpler, if we could attach originating ip-address to each session event.
-We can do that by selecting connect records as separate stream and join this with the rest of the records using session id.
+This makes retrieving sessions by IP two-phase process: first, you need to retrieve session id and then the session requests.
+It would make queries much simpler if we could attach originating IP-address to each session event.
+We can do that by selecting connect records as a separate stream and join this with the rest of the records using session id.

 1 2 3 4 5 6